 - 1. An advisory committee comprised of the superintendent, principals, assistant principals for athletics, assistant principals for student activities, and the assistant superintendent for business affairs will make recommendations on corporate sponsors to the Board of Education.
 Recommendation includes nature of agreement, placement of recognition and terms and conditions. - 2.
-Upon approval by the Board of Education (granted in its sole discretion), the assistant superintendent for business affairs is authorized to enter into corporate sponsorship agreements.
+Upon approval by the Board of Education, the assistant superintendent for business affairs is authorized to enter into corporate sponsorship agreements.